-Encircled by precipitous peaks, Saas-Fee ski hotel The Capra balances rugged nature with well-stoked fires, a soothing spa and warm Swiss hospitality.
+Encircled by precipitous peaks, Saas-Fee ski hotel The Capra balances rugged nature with well-stoked fires, a soothing spa and Swiss hospitality.
 Inspired by the serenity of the surrounding Alps, this chic chalet-style stay is a study in mountain pine, dark slate and soft tweed – an earthy, organic look that tips its hat to the local scenery.
-Even its name is rooted in the area, referencing the two-toned mountain goats that roam the slopes.
+Even its name is rooted in the area, referencing the two-toned mountain goats that roam the nearby slopes.
 These hardy mountaineers make an apt emblem, as a yin-and-yang-esque sense of balance is at the heart of everything here.
 Rustic interiors hide heated floors and wireless entertainment systems; the indulgent fine-dining menu finds its equal in the state-of-the art spa.
 And, if you’re here to make the most of the first-class skiing, the hotel will whisk you to their slopeside ski cabin in a shuttle, offsetting effort with indulgence and ease.

 Get this when you book through us: